-Democratic presidential candidate Andrew Yang often spoke about how automation and artificial intelligence is rapidly displacing the workforce across the United States.
-He speaks the truth: Thomas Friedman, a prominent journalist from the New York Times, discusses the stages of technology and how they have impacted and reshaped society throughout history.
+Several prominent technologists have recently spoken about how automation and artificial intelligence is rapidly displacing the workforce across the United States.
+They speak the truth.
+Thomas Friedman, a prominent journalist, discusses the stages of technology and how they have impacted and reshaped society throughout history.
 These stages are the primary focus of this writing.

 How Tech is Re-shaping Society